catdeal3r/fibreglass/README.md

 - Bspwm config with all the basic fixes you need.
 - Aesthetic dashboard.
 - Custom colourscheme, fibreglass, based off Awesthetic-dark (*from Saimoonedits*).
+- Reliability build in - this project is suitable for daily use.

 ## Featuring
 - **Distro**     -> Fedora 41